TadiT7/treble_experimentations_wiki/Huawei-P-Smart.md

 ## Hardware Support

 * Camera:
-> Back facing camera sometimes flickers, other than that it works fine.
-Front facing camera has no flickers and doesn't drop in quality.
+> Back facing camera sometimes flickers and only the left lens works.
+Front facing camera has no flickers.
+No noticeable drop in quality in both front and back-facing cameras.

 * Speaker / Microphone
 > Works, no problems here.